pippim/pippim.github.io/programs/mserve.md

 **mserve** has regular features you would expect.
 This section lists some unique features you might not expect.

-### Innovative features:
+### Innovative Features Most Applications Don't Have:
 {:.no_toc}

 - Help buttons in **mserve** bring you directly to this web page's appropriate sections
 - Album Artwork animations and VU Meters during playback
+- Album Artwork at pixel 3,3 sets a
+<a href="#automatic-skin-color-based-on-artwork">different color theme</a>,
-- Album Artwork at pixel 3,3 sets a different color theme for during song playback (resizing window can result in different color theme)
+for during song playback (resizing window can result in different color theme)
+- Define image file for
+<a href="#image-for-songs-with-no-artwork">songs with no artwork</a>.
+- <a href="#synchronized-lyrics-in-action">Scrolling lyrics</a>
-- Scrolling lyrics score during playback (automatically web scraped)
+score during playback (automatically web scraped)
+- <a href="#synchronize-location">Synchronize files</a>
-- Synchronize files across multiple locations, including sleeping hosts that are woken up and kept awake as long as necessary
+across multiple locations, including sleeping hosts that are woken up and kept awake as long as necessary
 - Information Centre displays history of messages, statuses and actions
-- Tooltips appear after time delay, fade in/out, and follow mouse pointer
+- Tooltips appear after time delay,
+<a href="#tooltips-gradually-fade-in-and-out">fade in/out</a>,
+and follow mouse pointer
+- <a href="#basic-time-synchronization">Basic Lyrics Time</a>
+Synchronization and
+<a href="#fine-tune-time-index">Advanced Lyrics Time</a>
-- Basic Lyrics Time Synchronization and Advanced Lyrics Time Synchronization (Synchronized lyrics lines are stored in a Time Index list and this term is frequently used)
+Synchronization (Synchronized lyrics lines are stored in a Time Index list and this term is frequently used)
-- Two timers for playing music during TV broadcast commercials
+- Two timers for playing music during
-- Detailed SQL History of actions performed on each song
+<a href="#hockey-tv-commercial-buttons">TV broadcast commercials</a>
 - Cross-fading other sound sources when toggling play/pause, FF/REW,
 and during TV broadcast commercials
 - Written in relatively easy to learn Python so you can modify for Linux, Windows WSL, Chrome OS, Windows (a lot more work) and Mac (modest amount of more work)
+- An <a href="#sql-database-using-sqlite3">SQL Database</a>
-- Single SQL library with shared lyrics score and time index across all locations for one time song maintenance benefiting all
+shares lyrics score and time index across all locations for conformity and reduced storage space.
 - Restores file's OS last access time to original if less than 80% of song was played
 - Updates play count and last play time, if 80% of song played